 Cellular concrete shall be produced by mixing a predetermined quantity of preformed foam with a concrete slurry mixture of Type I portland cement and water.
 The compressive strength and wet density of the resulting concrete mix shall be as specified in the Special Provisions.
 Fine aggregate may be added to the slurry mixture to obtain the specific concrete density and strength requirements.
 A foam generator, approved by the foaming agent manufacturer, shall be used to produce a predetermined quantity of preformed foam which shall be injected into the mixer and blended with a concrete slurry.
 Two type of foam generating systems, batch and continuous generating, are acceptable.
 The foaming agent used to generate the preformed foam shall comply with ASTM C869 when tested in accordance with ASTM C796.
-Concrete admixtures may be used with the foaming agent in accordance with the manufacturer's recommendations.
-Equipment used to mix and pump cellular concrete shall be specifically designed for this purpose.
+Concrete admixtures may be used to mix and pump cellular concrete shall be specifically designed for this purpose.